cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Foundations of Cybersecurity/Module_3.md

 - Managing organization risk
 - Aligning security with business goals

-#### CIA Triad
+#### CIA Trial
 - a model that helps inform how organization consider risk when setting up systems and security policies.

-- Confidentiality - only authorized user can access specific data or assets.
+1. Confidentiality - only authorized user can access specific data or assets.
-- Integrety - data is corect, reliable, and uthentic
+2. Integrety - data is corect, reliable, and uthentic
-- Avalability - data is accessible to those who is authorized to access it
+3. Avalability - data is accessible to those who is authorized to access it

 ## Skills Gained
 - Explain key security concepts in your own words, such as: The CIA triad (Confidentiality, Integrity, Availability)